CMU-TBD/HumANav-Release/USAGE.md

 All our agents undergo a `sense()->plan()->act()` cycle to perceive and interact with the world.

 The simulator can be run in synchronous and asynchronous modes.
-When synchronous the joystick will block on the arrival of data from its `sense()` call, and the `RobotAgent` will equivalently block on the actions/commands sent from the joystick, making their communication transaction 1:1 with the simulator time.
+In synchronous-mode the joystick will block on the arrival of data from its `sense()` call, and the `RobotAgent` will equivalently block on the actions/commands sent from the joystick, making their communication transaction 1:1 with the simulator time.
+In asynchronous-mode the simulator will run in real time and the joystick's planning algorithm will have to keep up.

 ## Top Level Overview
 ![Structure Graphic](https://docs.google.com/drawings/d/e/2PACX-1vSKzu4L14_2Y6XrHz5HTfNXPPkpJShYqjE_G3wN8tBz4a7bBrhjSYl1HHVASgzX8L0-wV9V7PT2g55j/pub?w=1107&h=614)